Vienna Symphony: History

 In 1900, Ferdinand Löwe founded the orchestra as the Wiener Concertverein (Vienna Concert Society).
+The orchestra was established to create a permanent symphony orchestra in Vienna that would make symphonic music accessible to wider audiences, and it gave its official debut on 30 October 1900 in the Great Hall of the Musikverein under Löwe's direction.
+In its first season, 1900–1901, the orchestra became the first Viennese orchestra to perform all of Beethoven's symphonies in a cycle.

+The orchestra was founded during the period of Viennese modernism and became associated with both the classical-romantic repertoire and new music.
+In its first decades, it gave premieres or early performances of works that later entered the standard repertoire, including Anton Bruckner's Ninth Symphony, Arnold Schoenberg's Pelleas und Melisande and Gurre-Lieder, Maurice Ravel's Piano Concerto for the Left Hand, Alexander von Zemlinsky's Die Seejungfrau, and Franz Schmidt's Das Buch mit sieben Siegeln.

-In 1913 it moved into the Konzerthaus, Vienna.
-In 1919 it merged with the Tonkünstler Orchestra.
-In 1933 it acquired its current name.
-Despite a lull in concert attendance after the introduction of radio during the 1920s, the orchestra survived until the invasion of Austria in 1938 and became incorporated into the German Culture Orchestras.
-As such, they were used for purposes of propaganda until, depleted by assignments to work in munitions factories, the orchestra closed down on 1 September 1944.
+In 1913 the orchestra moved into the Vienna Konzerthaus.
+In 1919 it merged with the Tonkünstler Orchestra, and in 1933 it acquired its current name.
+Despite a decline in concert attendance after the introduction of radio during the 1920s, the orchestra survived until the German annexation of Austria in 1938, after which it was incorporated into the German cultural system.
+During the Nazi period it was used for propaganda purposes and, depleted by assignments of musicians to wartime work, ceased activity on 1 September 1944.

-Their first post-war concert occurred on 16 September 1945, performing Gustav Mahler's Symphony No. 3.
-Under the direction of Josef Krips, they quickly rebuilt a modern repertoire after ten years of isolation, and travelled to the Bregenz Festival for the first time in the summer of 1946.
+The orchestra's first post-war concert took place on 16 September 1945, with Gustav Mahler's Symphony No. 3.
+Under the direction of Josef Krips, the orchestra rebuilt its repertoire after the years of isolation.
+In 1946 it appeared for the first time at the Bregenz Festival, where it later became orchestra in residence.

-That year marked the beginning of the tenure of Herbert von Karajan who, though not principal conductor, worked with the orchestra in the "Karajan Series" concerts, going on extensive tours throughout Europe and North America.
-During the 1950s the orchestra made recordings with Hermann Scherchen and F. Charles Adler including several first recordings of Gustav Mahler's symphonies.
+The post-war period also marked the beginning of the orchestra's association with Herbert von Karajan.
+Although Karajan did not hold the title of principal conductor, he worked regularly with the orchestra in the "Karajan Series" concerts and led it on tours in Europe and North America.
+During the 1950s the orchestra made recordings with conductors including Hermann Scherchen and F. Charles Adler, including early recordings of Mahler symphonies.
 In 1959, the orchestra performed for Pope John XXIII at Vatican City, leading up to the debut of Wolfgang Sawallisch.